athenasystems/phpStartPoint/README.md

 Run this command in a terminal :-

-wget -N http://athenace.co.uk/psp.sh && bash psp.sh
+wget -N http://athenace.co.uk/psp.sh && sudo bash psp.sh

 The Bash script will check your OS and environment for required software.
 If you want to run the pages in a browser you will need a LAMP server, e.g. Linux, Apache, MySQL and PHP and a few extra programs (php5-mysql apache2-mod_php5 perl-DBD-mysql).